 A cat that ingests rat poison can not only vomit blood but also difficulty breathing, lack of appetite, lethargy, excessive thirst, as well as excessive bleeding.
 If you suspect that your cat has gotten into rat poison, immediately get your cat to a veterinarian.

 On rare instances, your cat may have a genetic disorder called hemophilia.
 This is a rare blood disorder that interferes with the body's clotting cascade and, thus, inhibits the formation of clots.
 Depending on how severe your cat's bleeding it, your vet may want to hospitalize your cat for blood and plasma transfusions.

 Inflammatory Bowel Disease

-The causes for hematemesis are varied and some are more emergent than others, but all do require immediate attention.
-Your vet can help you determine what medical issue your cat is struggling with and create a treatment plan to help them feel better in not time.
+The causes a cat vomiting blood are varied and some are more emergent than others, but all do require immediate attention, so contact your veterinarian immediately.
+Your vet can help you determine what medical issue your cat is struggling with and create a treatment plan to help them feel better in no time.